Jewish philosophy: Holocaust theology

+Judaism traditionally holds that God is omnipotent, omniscient, and omnibenevolent.
+These attributes raise complex questions about the existence of evil in the world.
+A significant challenge for monotheistic faiths is reconciling the existence of positive divine characteristics with the reality of evil.
+Key questions include the relationship between good and bad and the interplay between God and the concept of a devil.
+This is known as the problem of evil.
+Various theodicies have been proposed across monotheistic religions to address this issue.
+The scale of suffering observed during events such as the Holocaust has led many to re-examine classical theological perspectives.
+As a result, there is a discussion surrounding Jewish philosophies related to faith in the aftermath of the Holocaust, which is addressed in the field of Holocaust theology.

 Reconstructionist theology

-Perhaps the most controversial form of Jewish philosophy that developed in the early 20th century was the religious naturalism of Rabbi Mordecai Kaplan.
-His theology was a variant of John Dewey's pragmatist philosophy.
-Dewey's naturalism combined atheist beliefs with religious terminology in order to construct a philosophy for those who had lost faith in traditional Judaism.
-In agreement with the classical medieval Jewish thinkers, Kaplan affirmed that haShem is not personal, and that all anthropomorphic descriptions of haShem are, at best, imperfect metaphors.
-Kaplan's theology went beyond this to claim that haShem is the sum of all natural processes that allow man to become self-fulfilled.
-Kaplan wrote that "to believe in haShem means to take for granted that it is man's destiny to rise above the brute and to eliminate all forms of violence and exploitation from human society."
+Perhaps the most controversial form of Jewish philosophy that developed in the early 20th century was the religious naturalism of Rabbi Mordecai Kaplan, whose theology was a variant of John Dewey's pragmatist philosophy.
+Kaplan’s naturalism combined nontheist metaphysics with religious terminology to construct a philosophy for those who had lost faith in traditional Judaism.
+In agreement with the classical, medieval Jewish thinkers, Kaplan affirmed that God is an impersonal being (if a "being" at all) and that all anthropomorphic descriptions of God are, at best, imperfect metaphors.
+Kaplan's theology went beyond this to claim that God is the sum of all natural processes that allow man to become self-fulfilled, writing that "to believe in God means to take for granted that it is man's destiny to rise above the brute and to eliminate all forms of violence and exploitation from human society."